jam3gw/deep-research-assistant/website/README.md

 1. Upload all files in the `website` directory to your web hosting service.
 2. No build process is required as this is a static website.

-## Local Development

-To run the frontend locally:

-1. Clone the repository.
-2. Navigate to the `website` directory.
-3. Open `index.html` in your browser.

 ## API Parameters